Large Deviations for Random Spectral Measures and Sum Rules: Tridiagonal representations

 If $\mu$ is a probability measure with a finite support consisting of $N$ points the orthonormal polynomials (with positive leading coefficients) obtained by Gram-Schmidt procedure from the sequence $1, x, x^2, \dots, x^{N-1}$ satisfy the recurrence relation

 for $n \leq N-1$, where $a_n > 0$ for those $n$.
 In the basis $\{p_0, p_1, \dots, p_{n-1}\}$, the linear transformation $x \mapsto xf(x)$ in $L^2(d\mu)$ is represented by the matrix \ben J_\mu = \een So, measures supported by $N$ points lead to Jacobi matrices, i.e. $N\times N$ symmetric tridiagonal matrices with subdiagonal positive terms ; in fact, there is a one-to-one correspondence between them.
-Let be given such a Jacobi matrix $J$ and let $e_1$ be a cyclic vector.
-If $\mu$ is the spectral measure associated to the pair $(J, e_1)$, then $J$ is nothing more than the representation of the multiplication by $x$ in the basis of orthonormal polynomials associated to $\mu$ (and $J=J_\mu$).
+Given such a Jacobi matrix $J$, $e_1$ is cyclic and if $\mu$ is the spectral measure associated to the pair $(J, e_1)$, then $J$ represents the multiplication by $x$ in the basis of orthonormal polynomials associated to $\mu$ and $J=J_\mu$.

 More generally, if $\mu$ is a p.m. on $\BBr$, with bounded infinite support, we may apply the same Gram-Schmidt process and consider the associated semi-infinite Jacobi matrix: \ben J_\mu = \een Notice that again we have $a_k > 0$ for every $k$.
 The mapping $\mu \mapsto J_\mu$ (which we call Jacobi mapping) is a one to one correspondence between p.ms on $\mathbb R$ having compact infinite support and this kind of tridiagonal matrices with $\sup_n(|a_n| + |b_n|) < \infty$.
 This result is sometimes called Favard's theorem (see \cite{Simon3} p.432).